 Halitosis or bad breath can create embarrassing social situations for some people.
-Bad breath usually originates in the oral cavity, but in rare instances it can be a systemic problem.
-One such systemic cause is a genetic disease named trimethylaminuria, which is a metabolic disorder of the gastrointestinal tract.
-Here's what you need to know about the disorder and how it affects your oral heath.
+Bad breath usually originates in the oral cavity, but in rare instances, it can be a systemic problem.
+One such cause is a genetic disease named trimethylaminuria, which is a metabolic disorder of the gastrointestinal tract.
+Here's what you need to know about the disorder and how it affects your oral health.

-If you have this disorder, it means you have an inherited enzyme deficiency.
+If you have this disorder, you have an inherited enzyme deficiency.
 In fact, most cases of trimethylaminura are caused by mutations within the FM03 gene.
-Bacteria in the stomach from the precursors of trimethylamine-N-oxide and choline.
-It has a fishy odour, but is normally converted back into trimethylamine oxide in the liver by the actions of an enzyme, and this by-product is typically odourless.
+Bacteria in the stomach produce trimethylamine from the precursors of trimethylamine-N-oxide and choline.
+It has a fishy odor, but it is typically converted back into trimethylamine in the liver by an enzyme's actions.
+This by-product is usually odorless.

-In order to make a diagnosis, your physician must rule out other disorders that may be causing an uncontrollable body odor.
-A urine sample is analysed to determine the trimethylamine and trimethylamine-N-oxide levels in a suspected case of trimethylaminuria.
+In order to determine a diagnosis, your physician must rule out other disorders that may be causing an uncontrollable body odor.
+A urine sample is analyzed to determine the trimethylamine and trimethylamine-N-oxide levels in a suspected case of trimethylaminuria.
 Genetic testing is also available for FM03, which is the gene known to cause trimethylaminuria.

-Trimethylaminuria symptoms are managed through dietary adjustments, such as avoiding fish and other foods high in trimethylamine-N-oxide.
-Sometimes antibiotics are prescribed to attempt to correct your stomach's flora (or germs).
+Trimethylaminuria symptoms are managed through diet adjustments, such as avoiding fish and other foods high in trimethylamine-N-oxide.
+Sometimes antibiotics are prescribed to attempt to correct your stomach's flora (or bacteria).
 Activated charcoal can also be used to try to bind the trimethylamine in the stomach.

 While there is no known or documented negative effect of trimethylaminuria on the teeth or gums, it is a potential cause of bad breath.
-The tongue is the area most likely to host the germs that cause bad breath, so a toothbrush with a built-in tongue scraper can help scrub away these germs.
-In the end, however, don't forget that this is a medical problem that requires intervention from your dentist and physician.
-To keep bad breath at bay, no matter its origin, good oral hygiene goes a long way.
-Consider a daily routine of mouthwash and toothpaste, and invest in a quality toothbrush to freshen your breath and restore your confidence.
+The tongue is the area most likely to host the bacteria that cause bad breath, so a toothbrush with a built-in tongue scraper can help scrub away this bacteria.
+In the end, however, don't forget this is a medical problem that requires intervention from your physician.